releng-tool/releng-tool-docs/content/getting-started/tutorial-sdl.md

 ```

 - We specify a dependency on the `libsdl` package by adding this package in
-  a `SAMPLE_DEPENDENCIES` list.
+  a `SAMPLE_NEEDS` list.
 One or more packages can be specified here
   if needed, and will ensure that `libsdl` is built before any attempts to
   configure/build the sample package.
 - This package is then flagged as internal (`SAMPLE_INTERNAL`).
 We do this